clong/DetectionLab/Terraform/Pre-Built_AMIs.md

-# Method 1 - Build Locally and Import to AWS
+# Method 2 - Use Pre-Built AMIs

 This method uses Terraform to bring DetectionLab infrastructure online by using pre-built shared AMIs.